ib-ai/IB.ai/CONTRIBUTING.md

 # VCS

 1) Create a new branch (and fork if applicable).
 Label it appropriately.
 2) Make the changes on that branch.
+Make sure to test these changes thoroughly.
-3) Commit to and push the changes.
+3) Commit to and push the changes, once you are sure the code is functional.
 4) Create a PR from your branch to master.
 5) A maintainer will then review your PR.